PurdueCAM2Project/HELPSweb/source/expectations.rst

    :align: center
    :alt: Update

 Remember, you are expected to update your notes several times a week.
 Confluence provides many other tools that were not reviewed in this section.
 You are free to use any and all of these tools to keep track of your progress.
 You may also create new types of pages under your notebook page if this helps you better organize your notes.
 This can be done by clicking the "..." button next to the "Create" button **in your note directory**.
 When you click the "Create" or "..." button a new page will automatically be created under your current directory.
-This should be avoided on pages above your personal notes page because you **will not be able to remove any pages you crate**.
+This should be avoided on pages above your personal notes page because you **will not be able to remove any pages you create**.
 If you accidentally create a new page you will have to ask an admin to remove the page.

 .. image:: https://raw.githubusercontent.com/PurdueCAM2Project/HELPSweb/master/source/images/CreateNewPage.png
    :align: center